skylight-hq/skylight.digital/_projects/ctgov_analytics.md

   <p>
-    The State of Connecticut wanted to make date-driven decisions when developing new digital resources, but accessing analytics was a cumbersome process and employees weren't confident in the data.
+    The State of Connecticut wanted to make date-driven decisions when developing new digital resources, but accessing analytics was a cumbersome process and employees weren’t confident in the data.
 In the past, they had worked with external teams that developed solutions and then handed them off for maintenance.
-The team was maintaining the solutions using some software development processes but wasn't sure if they were following best practices.
+The team was maintaining the solutions using some software development processes but wasn’t sure if they were following best practices.
   </p>
 {% endcapture %}